Lincoln station (MBTA): History

 There has been continuous commuter service to Lincoln since the station stop was established before 1850.
 A station building formerly stood on the outbound side; it was demolished by 1962.

 In 2024, the MBTA tested a temporary freestanding accessible platform design at Beverly Depot.
 These platforms do not require alterations to the existing platforms, thus skirting federal rules requiring full accessibility renovations when stations are modified, and were intended to provide interim accessibility at lower cost pending full reconstruction.
 Lincoln is planned to be part of the second set of non-accessible stations to be modified with the temporary platforms.
 Funding for design and construction came from Fair Share Amendment revenues.
 Design work began in the first half of 2024.
+As of May 2026, design work is still underway; the accessible platforms at Lincoln are expected to be completed in 2027.